ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 * A type that implements `ISimpleMessageHandler<TMessageType>`
 * A factory instantiating (or returning) a type that implements `IMessageHandler<TMessageType>`.

+A single handler can handle messages for multiple types, since every message is typed.

 #### Subscribe and handle messages asynchronously
 ```csharp